 The Philippines is a treasure of natural beauty blending vibrant ecosystems, dramatic landscapes, lush rainforests, volcanic peaks, countless waterfalls and a level of biodiversity found few other places.
 As spectacular as all of this is, there is another side of the Philippines few see which is at least as spectacular and amazing.

 The country lies within the Coral Triangle, the global epicenter of marine biodiversity and home to one of the richest marine-life systems on earth.
-Over 20 years ago I was encouraged to use a borrowed snorkel and mask and swim out to the shallow waters off El Nido.
+Over 20 years ago I borrowed a snorkel and mask and swam out to the shallow waters off El Nido.
 It took a bit of convincing to make me go to the effort and endure the minor discomfort of the mask, but when I did, I discovered a new magical world that was quite literally life changing.
 Nothing has been the same since.

 The Philippines has some of the most amazing snorkeling and diving destinations in the world.
 Many however are endangered and need help.
 Destructive practices such as cyanide and dynamite fishing have decimated coral communities and the fish populations that live and depend on these ecosystems.
 Coral reefs which once teamed with vibrant life are now destroyed and are now nothing more than rubble.
 Reduced fish populations put the livelihoods of millions dependent on fishing at risk.
-The short sighted and selfish practices of a few fishermen looking to make an easy buck is threatening the regional fishing and tourism industries as well as significantly ruining an ecosystem the entire world depends on to survive.
+The short sighted and selfish practices of a few fishermen looking to make an easy buck is threatening the regional fishing and tourism industries.
+More importantly they are significantly ruining an ecosystem the entire world depends on to survive.